bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 <h1 class="my-8 text-3xl font-bold tracking-tight text-primary-white sm:text-4xl">👋</h1>
 ```

-Like helpers, you can include `Bridgetown::ViewComponentHelpers.allow_rails_helpers :tag` in a base class that your components inheirt from to reduce duplication.
+Like helpers, you can include `Bridgetown::ViewComponentHelpers.allow_rails_helpers :tag` in a base class that your components inherit from to reduce duplication.

 ### Using Primer